tignis/docker-github-action/README.md

 `push`: Boolean to determine if the image should be pushed to the remote repoistory.
 Defaults to `true`.

+`acr-username`: The username to use to login to acr.
+Fetch this value from a github secret.

+`acr-password`: The password to use to login to acr.
+Fetch this value from a github secret.

+`acr-registry-url`: The url of which repository to use in ACR.
+Default to `tignis.azurecr.io`.

+`pip-extra-index-url`: The extra index url for pip to fetch packages from our jfrog repository.
+Fetch this value from a secret.

 `docker-build-context`: What directory to use as the build context for docker.
 Defaults to the current directory.